 Wildlife as we know it is disappearing

-Africa and Indonesia is home to a great part of our remaining wildlife on earth, and to the most iconic species such as elephants, rhinos, lions, giraffs, tigers and orangutans who have lived and grazed our planet for millions of years, long before humans.
+Africa and Indonesia is home to a great part of our remaining wildlife on earth, and to some of the most iconic species such as elephants, rhinos, lions, giraffs, tigers and orangutans who have had our planet as their home for millions of years, long before humans.

-Most of us consider these species to be a natural part of our world but the reality is that many of them might get extinct in the wild within our lifetime.
-For some as soon as within 10 years from now.
-In only 40 years the number of wild animals on our planet have decreased by 58 %.
+Most of us consider these animals to be a natural part of our world but the reality is that many of them might get extinct in the wild within our lifetime, and for some as soon as within 20 years from now.
+In only 40 years the number of wild animals on our planet have decreased by 58%.

 DECREASE IN WILDLIFE

 ELEPHANTS ARE KILLED

 Poaching and illegal trade in wild animals is the biggest threat to our wildlife today, pushing many of our iconic species towards extinction.
 Poaching is not be confused with the controversial trophy hunting, often discussed in media lately.
 Poaching and illegal trade in wild animals is a global security problem and a big business, managed by well organized criminal syndicates.

 These networks, some of them connected to terrorism, invests in wildlife trafficking because the demand for parts of animals in mainly Asia where most of the wildlife and animal parts are trafficked, is extremely high.

 Parts of wild animals is considered luxury goods and rhino horn is, according to traditional asian medicine, believed to to cure various diseases such as Cancer, Malaria and impotence.
 Ivory from elephants are carved into expensive ornamental items used for decoration and lions are killed for their bones and paws.